pushkin-consortium/pushkin/docs-gitbook/developers/working-with-templates.md

 };
 ```

-Add your template to the list, using the api URL.
-This is the one described in the previous section, but where the domain is `api.github.com` instead of just `github.com`.
-(Probably the latter will work, but it hasn't been tested.)
+Add your template to the `templates` object, setting the value to the API URL.
+This is the one described in the previous section, but where the domain is `api.github.com` instead of just `github.com`, and `repos/` is inserted before the repo name.

 ```
 export const templates = {